UMCU-EpiLAB/umcuEpi_explainable_AI/README.md

 ## 🧠 Data preparation
 Please read the manuscript for data aquisition and pre-processing details.
 The intraoperative electrocorticogram spectral bands power data set can be download from the Supplementary Data and from DataVerse.

-Training and test set data are organized in a .CSV file where the first column represent the label and every other column represent a spectral feature.
+Training and test set data are organized in a .CSV file where one column represent the label and every other column represent a spectral feature.
 Each row represents a single ioECoG 20-second epoch, similar to:

 | Index | Label | Spectral feature 1  | Spectral feature 2 | ...|
 | :------------: | :------------: |:---------------:| :-----:|:---:|